Daniel-VDM/Intro-CS-projects/Data_Structure/Projects_from_IVC/RPN_Calculator/README.md

 Short Description of the project
 -------------------------------------------------------------
 This is a simple calculator for math expressions that were written in Reverse Polish (aka Postfix notation).
-The core logic of the program relied on using a stack (wrtten by hand instead of using the java stack) to compute the value of the expression.
+The core logic of the program relied on using a stack (wrtten by hand instead of using the java stack) to compute the value of the input expression.

 -------------------------------------------------------------